-We think of private school having the best teachers and educators but the reality is that they are not as good as public school teachers.
-Many don’t have the benefits included in a public school contract, healthcare or sick pay.
+We think of private schools as having the best teachers and educators but the reality is that they are not as good as public school teachers.
+Many don’t have the benefits included in a public school contract, healthcare, or sick pay.

 They aren’t as well paid and their credentials are not always as high as those working in a state public school.

 When my son moved to a public school last fall we could see the difference from the day we went to view the school.
 The teachers were so different.